 The next day, a procession consisting of the entire student body followed Willie’s casket to the train depot just north of downtown Athens while Chancellor Walter Hill and a contingent of senior class members escorted his physical remains on the train trip to Atlanta.
 He is interred in his family’s plot in the cemetery of Ebenezer United Methodist Church, and although Willie was brought back to his family, there are indications that he never left the IA Building.

 There have been a number of ghost stories told about the building over the decades, ranging from a dagger-wielding specter to an unseen figure that drags a chain up and down the staircases, to reports from students who lived in the building during its dormitory days waking up in the middle of the night and sensing the presence of someone hovering over them.
 Could there be multiple ghosts in the IA Building, or could the spirit of Willie Loyd be the cause of these stories?
 To be certain the former dormitory has seen more than a few odd occurrences in recent years.
 Objects have been reported to have been moved from their original locations.
 Staff who have stayed late into the night have reported hearing the wood floors creak as if someone were walking down one of the hallways.
+The custodial supervisor, whose office is in the basement, has heard footsteps on the stairs and the sounds of doors opening and closing late at night when the building is empty.
 Faculty who have come in to work on the weekends have reported hearing the elevator moving between floors even though nobody else was in the building.
 The automatic doors on the north entrance are known to open on their own despite the very short range of the motion sensors.
-Recently a staff member was tapped on the shoulder as they were leaving the building one evening.
+One evening a staff member was tapped on the shoulder as they were leaving the building one evening.
 She turned to see who was behind her only to discover she was alone in the first floor lobby.
 As she turned back toward the front door she was tapped on the shoulder again.